 - Virtually all taxpayers are impacted by the changes in the tax reform legislation

-- Those who itemize will have fewer expenses to deduct and a higher standard to cross
+- Those who itemize will have fewer expenses to deduct and a higher standard deduction threshold to cross

 - Changes to child-related tax benefits impact families

-Congress just passed the Tax Cuts and Jobs Act (TCJA).
-Next, it will go to President Trump to be signed into law.
-The TCJA makes changes that affect all kinds of taxes – individual, corporate, partnership and other “pass through” business entities, estate, and even tax-exempt organizations.
-This article looks at tax changes for individuals.
+The Tax Cuts and Jobs Act (TCJA) was passed into law at the end of 2017 and made changes that affect all kinds of taxes – individual, corporate, partnership and other “passthrough” business entities, estate, and even tax-exempt organizations.

 In comparison to previous tax brackets and tax rates, the new rates due to the Tax Cuts and Jobs Act are slightly lower and the brackets are generally slightly broader.